 One Act Comedies

-The Sherlock Holmes Comedy Trilogy is a compilation of three short one-act nonsense-skits written originally for ‘Music Hall’ audiences, and published separately by CDS.’
+The Sherlock Holmes Comedy Trilogy is a compilation of three one-act parody skits written originally for music hall audiences and published separately by the Contemporary Drama Service.
+Now owned and available from The Pioneer Drama Service.

 The Affair of Lady Fairfax

-Later, the above three were published together for Monologue competitions held in the USA for High School Students.
-One student acted all the parts and took all the voices.
-This was a very successful idea, and also great entertainment.
+Later the above three were published together for monologue competitions held in the USA for High School Students.
+One student acted all the parts ansd took and took all the voices.
+Also recently used in Dinner Theatre performance.

 |The Sobbing Stone: By the Riverside Films: Released 2007|